 Grading and GPA Policy

-All courses for the major must be completed with a grade of C or better even if they are in other departments (such as mathematics or physics).
+All courses for the major must be completed with a grade of C or better even if they are in other departments (such as Mathematics or Physics).
 Courses graded Pass/Fail do not count toward the major.
 Students who do not have an average of 2.0 (C) or better in courses required by the department by the time they have completed 64 credits in all courses will be asked to change their major.

 Prerequisite Policy